01-edu/public/subjects/secondhalf/README.md

 Write a function `SecondHalf()` that receives a slice of `int` and returns another slice of `int` with the last half of the values.

-- If the length is odd, round it down.
+- If the length is odd, round it up.

 ### Expected function